Alluxio/alluxio/docs/en/api/POSIX-API.md

 This outputs the `pid, mount_point, alluxio_path` of all the running Alluxio-FUSE processes.

-For example, the output will be like:
+For example, the output could be:

 ```
 pid	mount_point	alluxio_path